 [Read: Sabotaging your happiness – 12 ways you could be ruining your own life]

 We are all beautifully complex beings, so there will be times when you consider yourself an extrovert, yet still exhibit certain characteristics of an introvert.
-This guide can help you find out what your inclinations are and help you better accept your strengths and weaknesses.
-So whether you’re an extrovert or introvert, just live the life that makes you happy.
+This guide can help you find out what your inclinations are, be it an introvert vs extrovert, and help you better accept your strengths and weaknesses.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.